kyoro1/image_analysis_with_automl_in_azure/README.md

 [^1]: IF you're interested in more customized algorithms, please visit https://arxiv.org/list/cs.CV/recent

 [^2]: command line interface

+[^3]: Please make sure [the situation here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-auto-train-image-models?tabs=SDK-v2#compute-to-run-experiment).
+Indeed, you can choose `NC`-series in [specific region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines).

-[^3]: as of July 2022
+[^4]: as of July 2022

-[^4]: You can find `pandas`, `scikit-learn`, which are not used in this repository but are basic libraries to develop more functions.
+[^5]: You can find `pandas`, `scikit-learn`, which are not used in this repository but are basic libraries to develop more functions.
 Please add more, if you need.